nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 stats.sort_stats(pstats.SortKey.CUMULATIVE).print_stats(10)
 ```

-This will print the 10 function that the job execution spent their most time in - adapt this to your needs!
+This will print the 10 functions that the job execution spent the most time in - adapt this to your needs!

 ## Example Jobs